stanman71/Python_Projects/vLab/README.md

 - build complete virtual topologies based on a YMAL-file
 - create and configure the virtual vMX routers
-- generate all network connections (management connection, internal connection between the controlPlane and the forwardingPlane, external connections between the virtual routers)
+- generate all network connections (management connection, internal connection between controlPlane and forwardingPlane, external connections between the virtual routers)
 - upload a custum default configuration
 - each configuration step will be checked for possible errors before the implementation starts (exception handling for different events and adequate dynamic reaction)
 - every step and every result will be written in the console